Applies to Launchkey Mini MK3

 You can also set the MIDI channel for all of the pads, which by default is 10 because this is often the channel used for drums:

 This screen lets you edit the dials at the top of the Launchkey, you can set custom CC messages to be used for controlling hardware and software.
 These values can be used by holding shift and pressing the top right pad.

 Note that the channel for the Pots is tied to the channel of the keyboard, which is set on the hardware using Shift and Transpose and then pressing a pad.

 This lets you customise the CC message sent by the sustain pedal, which by default is 64.
 Note that changing this message will change how it is received, so if it is not set to 64 it may not be interpreted as a sustain/hold command.

-On the firmware page, you can update and reinstall the firmware of your Launchkey Mini MK3.
+On the Updates page (accessed with the menu in the top right), you can update and reinstall the firmware of your Launchkey Mini MK3.
 When you first get the Launchkey it is worth checking here to see that you have the latest firmware.
 This will list all the changes we've made to the firmware as well.